curi/websites/close-reading/atlas-shrugged-1.md

 > "Orren is my **friend**."
 He heard no answer.
 "I resent your attitude.
 Orren Boyle will deliver that rail just as soon as it's humanly possible.
 So long as he can't deliver it, nobody can **blame us**."

-James changes the subject so much.
 Their railroad is falling apart, their customers are leaving, their passengers are scared of wrecks … and James is talking about his social relationships and trying to deflect responsibility.
+He's concerned about social interactions (like friendships) and the opinions of others (especially who blames who).
+He's not very concerned with what happens in the non-social part of the world involving things like railroad tracks, industrial production, transportation, and crashes.

+James is changing the subject intentionally.
+He does this often.
+Here, he avoids talking about Rearden Steel.

 > "Jim!
 What are you talking about?
 Don't you understand that the Rio Norte Line is **breaking up—whether anybody blames us or not**?"